ReflecTing

 5 Minutes Read

 You will experience the tragic loss of a loved one in your lifetime.
-There’s no other way to get around it; everyone dies for various reasons, some are reckless and they die young, or they grow old and slowly fade away.
-A loved one could be someone who inspired you, it could be a role model, your best friend, a family member, basically, anyone that is important to you.
-We all know that sooner or later the time will come for all of us to leave.
+There’s no other way to get around it; everyone dies for various reasons, some are reckless, and they die young, or they grow old and slowly fade away.
+A loved one could be someone who inspired you, it could be a role model, your best friend, a family member, basically, anyone who is important to you.
+We all know that sooner or later, the time will come for all of us to leave.
 My grandma, unfortunately, passed away this past March.

 Me nyuam ntsuag.
-The literal translation of this from Hmong to English means, a child without parents.
+The literal translation of this from Hmong to English means a child without parents.
 It is a derogatory term used to degrade people in the Hmong community who don’t have parents.
 My parents divorced when I was six months old.
-My father won brother and I’s custody in court.
+My father won my brother’s and my custody in court.
 I don’t necessarily fit all the criteria to be placed into that category, of being a me nyuam ntsuag.
 But growing up, I felt like one.
-And the only person that held me down, was my grandma.
+And the only person who held me down was my grandma.

 Always be kind and humble, and don’t let others stumble.

-Don’t eat too many chips, make sure to wipe your lips.
+Don’t eat too many chips, and make sure to wipe your lips.

-It’s okay to cry, instead of faking a smile and lie.
+It’s okay to cry, instead of faking a smile and lying.

 Smile more, because you’re naturally a happy person deep down to your core.